couchbase/cbft/docs/api-ref.md

 supported source types:

-* couchbase - Couchbase Server/Cluster data source
-* nil - a NO-OP data source, used for index aliases and testing
+* advanced/nil - a nil data source has no data; used for index aliases and testing
-* primary - a primary data source
+* general/couchbase - a Couchbase Server bucket will be the data source

 **param: sourceUUID**: optional, string, form parameter